wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

    <pre><strong>python generator.py</strong></pre>

    NOTE: I would prefer to use `from random import sample` because `import random` brings in the whole module, which this custom code doesn't use.
+   However, running it results in:

-   However, doing so results in `NameError: global name 'random' is not defined` when run.
+   `NameError: global name 'random' is not defined`

    The variable `n` is a commonly used name for a temporary variable containing the limit.
 It is defined in the function's signature specification.